DKrakauer/COEN319JuliaProject/README.md

 ### Dataset
 1. Download DB1BDataset2018 from [our mirror](https://drive.google.com/file/d/19sXIK9Zo7ZZ2VoEBTIejD-cYezjQXATe/view?usp=sharing) into the root of the project.

-2. Download DB1BDataset2021 from [our mirror](https://drive.google.com/file/d/1-eumEXlShRpxW78l6ernpc0wC5BCH6g7/view?usp=sharing) into the root of the project
+2. Download DB1BDataset2021 from [our mirror](https://drive.google.com/file/d/1-eumEXlShRpxW78l6ernpc0wC5BCH6g7/view?usp=sharing) into the root of the project.

 3. Then, place these into the `/data` directory within the project files.